Skip to main content

 The registration process

-Players must be current members of the VTA to sign up for Social Doubles sessions.
+Players must be current members of the VTA to sign up for Social Doubles sessions ($50 per year: join here).

 • Members must pay the $12 for sessions at the time of registering.